 The list of counselors

-Here’s the rest of the list.
+Here’s the complete list.
 Finding a counselor for Citizenship topics, Cooking, Electricity or Photography was pretty easy.
 I don’t know what you’d do if you wanted to earn Textiles, Skiing, Small Boat Sailing or Pottery.
 Click on any photo to make it big enough to read, then use your arrow keys to move around.